|

 Area (REA) :

-area measures based on ultrasound measurements of live yearling cattle.
-Sires
+based on carcass measurements of harvested cattle.
+Sires with relatively higher

-with relatively higher REA EPDs are expected to produce better muscled and
+REA EPDs are expected to produce better-muscled and higher percentage yielding

-higher percentage yielding slaughter progeny than will sires with lower REA
+slaughter progeny than will sires with lower REA EPDs.
+Ultrasound measurements

 Marbling